-Depending on your perspective, the “Mainstream Media” may be part of either a vast left-wing, or Kentucky Fried right-wing conspiracy.
-Thighs and drumsticks aside, these judgments are often based on a person’s own sense of injustice to a certain cause.
-If a news outlet passes over, or offers inadequate coverage of a subject hold dear, said outlet must be serving its own agenda.
+Depending on your perspective, the “Mainstream Media” may be part of either a vast left-wing, or equally vast right-wing conspiracy.
+These judgments are often based on a person’s own sense of injustice to a certain cause.
+If a news outlet passes over, or offers inadequate coverage of a subject held dear, said outlet must be serving its own agenda.

 I don’t wish to defend or explain the perceived lack of neutrality of certain outlets, but in the same breath I can talk a little to what a news story should contain.

 Die-hard football fans already know this, I’m sure, but the New England Patriots failed to reach “Perfection,” as color commentators had labeled it, instead falling to the New York Giants in the Super Bowl tonight.
 For this post, I’ll resist the temptation to decimate the use of “perfection” to describe overpaid athletes.
 I have many problems with professional sports, notably among those problems is hero-worship, and the sick amounts of money thrown at a game in salaries, advertising, etc.